Company of Heroes 3 announced, coming to PC in 2022

 Relic has talked up new factions, tactics, and stories to uncover, as well as new mechanics like a full-on pause button that lets players "coordinate all their actions at once, thinking through every move in detail without the pressure of doing it all in real-time."
 This pause button will only be available in single-player, naturally, but it ought to give you time to reflect and plan ahead during intense moments.

 General manager Justin Dowdeswell described Company of Heroes 3 as being co-developed with "some of our fantastic community members," whose feedback was integrated into the game along the way.
-The studio's looking to keep that back-and-forth going by giving players an early look at the sequel in an upcoming pre-alpha campaign preview which will start on August 2 at 7pm PT / 10pm ET / 3am BT (August 3).
+The studio's looking to keep that back-and-forth going by giving players an early look at the sequel in a pre-alpha campaign preview which is live now and will run until August 2 at 7pm PT / 10pm ET / 3am BT (August 3).

 The Company of Heroes 3 preview will be Steam-exclusive, and you'll also need to create a free Relic link account if you don't have one already.
 You can do that here – just click "play now" on the main page and follow the sign-up prompts.
 Once you have an account, go to your Relic rewards page and find the pre-alpha preview, then link your Steam account.
-Once you're finished, the pre-alpha preview should show up in your Steam library, though you won't be able to actually play it until August 2.
+Once you're finished, the pre-alpha preview should show up in your Steam library.

 Here are the recommended PC specs for Company of Heroes 3: